 When students get on or off the bus, the driver will give the student the signal by slowly dropping their hand straight down when it is safe to cross or (door side) proceed to the bus.
 Students should always check traffic on their own before crossing.
 If the driver blows their horn that means DANGER!
 Check traffic again.
 If you see no danger, look back at your driver for further instructions.

+IMPORTANT NOTE

-Failure to obey the bus rules will result in a referral to the building principal.
-Disciplinary action may take the form of loss of transportation privileges.
-Student's Signature Date // Parent/Guardian's Signature Date //
+Failure to obey the bus rules will result in a referral to the building p of transportation privileges. rincipal.
+Disciplinary action may take the form of loss

+Student's Signature Date//

+Parent/Guardian's Signature Date / /